dask/dask/docs/source/index.rst

     or
     pip install dask

-Operations on dask collections (array, bag, datadrame) produce task graphs that encode blocked algorithms.
+Operations on dask collections (array, bag, dataframe) produce task graphs that encode blocked algorithms.
 Task schedulers execute these task graphs in parallel in a variety of contexts.